 Andrew Wilkinson LRPS

-“A highly commended and experienced photographer, well-known for his commercial, wedding and lifestyle photography.
+“A highly recommended and experienced professional photographer, well-known for his commercial, lifestyle and wedding photography.
 A dedicated professional and delight to work with he engages tirelessly with an interested passion and insightfulness to the job in hand, yet remains unobtrusive in the execution of his craft.”

-Based in Cambridge (Cambridgeshire, UK), where I live with my wife, and three nearby daughters.
+I am a freelance professional photographer based in Cambridge (Cambridgeshire, UK), where I live with my wife, and three nearby daughters.
 I provide professional photography services – weddings, families, events, corporate and commercial, music and the ‘arts’ – taking me to London, locations across the UK, and abroad.
-My zeal and passion for photography, both professionally and my pursuit of personal projects, exposes me to an enormous variety of subjects.
-From interesting and beautiful places, people and processes, to landscapes and cultures across parts of the world.
-For me, travel is an important and enjoyable part of my life journey (no pun intended); it is not a bind, but one of the necessary and enriching ‘spice’ ingredients for my life!
+My zeal and passion for photography, both professionally and in pursuit of personal projects, exposes me to a variety of subjects, from interesting and beautiful places, people and processes, to landscapes and cultures across parts of the world.
+Travel is an important and enjoyable part of my life journey (no pun intended); a necessary and enriching ‘spice’ ingredient for my life!

 WE DON’T SEE THINGS AS THEY ARE.
 WE SEE THEM